-The board of directors (the "Board") has fixed May 2, 2023 (the "Record Date") as the record date for the determination of shareholders entitled to receive notice of and vote at the Meeting.
+The board of directors (the "Board") has fixed April 28, 2025 (the "Record Date") as the record date for the determination of shareholders entitled to receive notice of and vote at the Meeting.
 All holders of common shares of the Company ("Common Shares") of record at the close of business on the Record Date are entitled either to attend the Meeting and vote the Common Shares held by them in person or, provided a completed and executed form of proxy shall have been delivered to the Company's transfer agent and registrar, TSX Trust Company, within the time specified in the attached Notice, to have a proxy attend and vote the Common Shares in accordance with the shareholder's instructions.
-Each Common Share entitles the shareholder thereof to one vote on all matters to be acted upon at the Meeting for each Common Share issued and outstanding.
+Each Common Share entitles the shareholder thereof to one vote on all matters to be acted upon at the Meeting for each Common Share registered in the shareholder's name on the Record Date.
+As of the Record Date, there are 148,645,736 Common Shares issued and outstanding.